CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ## Callback plugins

-Callbacks to be called at specific *plugin hook points* in `korp.py` are defined within subclasses of `korp.pluginlib.KorpCallbackPlugin` as instance methods having the name of the hook point.
+Callbacks to be called at specific *plugin hook points* in `korp.py` are defined within subclasses of `korp.pluginlib.CallbackPlugin` as instance methods having the name of the hook point.
 The arguments and return values of a callback method are specific to a hook point.